PentagonToy/CSC-HPC-Guide/ssh-connection/ssh-certificate.md

     -> Generate a new certificate

 Certificate still valid
-    -> Show remaining validity
-    -> Choose whether to renew or keep it
+    -> Show the expiration time and remaining validity -> Choose whether to renew it or keep the current certificate
 ```

 You normally do not need to run `csc_cert.py` directly after completing this setup.